qdevelopergithub/LAMP/docs/Parameters.md

 ### tikaService

-options of enabling tika service for file searching in moodle
+options of enabling tika service for file searching in Lamp

 Type: string